My Essentials List for Full Time Truck Camping

 - Chopping: A hatchet, and an old machete.

 - Bathroom For instructions and items check out the post called Noodle

-- I have milk crates, clothes, and books.
+- I have milk crates, clothes, hand tools and books.
 And more books.